A strategy for finding people infected with SARS-CoV-2: optimizing pooled testing at low prevalence: Introduction

 SARS-CoV-2 represents a major threat to global health.
-Rapidly identifying and quarantining infected individuals is one of the most important strategies available to contain the virus.
+Rapidly identifying and quarantining infected individuals is one of the most important available strategies for containing the virus.
 However, each diagnostic SARS-CoV-2 test costs 30-50 US dollars~\cite{Medicare2020}.
-Therefore, testing every individual in a population regularly, as may be essential to eliminating the virus, is very expensive.
-The costs are unaffordable for most low-income countries with limited resources for massive SARS-CoV-2 testing.
+Therefore, testing every individual regularly, as may be required to eliminate the virus, is expensive.
+The costs are unaffordable for most low-income countries, which have limited available resources for massive SARS-CoV-2 testing.
 It is therefore important to ask: are there more efficient ways to find infected people?

 The first step in testing, swab collection, is labour intensive but does not require expensive chemicals or equipment.
 It may therefore be feasible to collect swabs regularly from everyone.
 The next step involves RT-PCR machines~\cite{Corman2020}.
 These require expensive chemical reagents, currently in short supply, as well as skilled personnel.
-Reducing the cost requires that we minimize the number of tests.
+Reducing the cost requires that we minimize the total number of tests.
 Testing rapidly is also vital because SARS-CoV-2 is so infectious.
-Any time wasted during testing results in a higher prevalence of the virus, which spreads quickly~\cite{LANL2020}.

-To find infected individuals, the naive approach is to test everyone.
-For a group of size $N$, this takes $N$ tests.
-However, far fewer tests are actually needed, especially at low prevalence.
-It is much more efficient to pool (or combine) samples and test them together.
-Pooling samples has already been discussed as a way to efficiently estimate the prevalence of the virus~\cite{Stanford,Hanel2020}.
-Our focus here is, instead, on how to use pooling of subsamples to identify infected individuals.

-The idea of group testing dates back to a paper of Dorfman in 1943~\cite{Dorf43}.
-Dorfman's algorithm reduces the number of tests per person, required to find all infected individuals, to $\approx 2 \sqrt{p}$ at low prevalence $p$ (see Appendix A).
-We shall describe an algorithm which requires only $\approx e p \ln (1/p)$ tests per person at low $p$, substantially improving on Dorfman's.
-Our algorithm is largely parallel, so that finding an infected individual usually happens in a single step.
-There are algorithms which require fewer tests, such as binary searches.
-However, they are adaptive and hence serial.
-As the prevalence falls, the optimal group size $N$ grows, and adaptive searches take longer and longer.
-During this time, the disease continues to spread.
-We detail below how, at low prevalence (see, {\it e.g.}, Ref.~\cite{Iceland}), this effect disfavours adaptive searches.
-Among parallel algorithms, ours scales similarly to the best ones known in the literature (see Appendix B).
+Each RT-PCR test takes several hours in the lab, time during which the virus can spread~\cite{LANL2020}.